 Organizations need financial analysts and similar specialists to help them identify opportunities to reduce expenses and increase sales and profits.
 Business analyst will be one of the hottest positions in the accounting and finance profession next year, too, according to the guide.

 To determine if you have the skills needed to work in financial consulting, read this post.

 With regulatory compliance demands on the rise, many organizations, especially financial institutions, are bringing in compliance experts to offer objective evaluations of their operations.
 Consultants with compliance expertise can help recommend ways to improve compliance processes and keep related expenses in check.
-(And compliance costs are on the rise, according to this special report.)

 Learn more about the role of the compliance officer here.